Allium/WithoutHeadOrFoot/_posts/2016-11-22-The-Explorer.md

 <br>

-*This portrait was inspired by a chapter of Santiago Ramon y Cajal's 1897 book, "Advice for a Young Investigator".
-In that chapter, called "Diseases of the Will", Cajal humourously reflects upon the intellectual and human pathologies which prevent scientists from achieving their full intellectual potential.
+*This portrait was inspired by Santiago Ramon y Cajal's 1897 book, "Advice for a Young Investigator".
+In a chapter entitled "Diseases of the Will", Cajal humourously reflects upon the intellectual and human pathologies which prevent scientists from achieving their full intellectual potential.
 [Here is a scan of the chapter]({{ site.baseurl }}/images/2016-11-22-RamonCajal-Diseases.pdf).*